 There are two kinds of sexual harassment under the New Jersey Law Against Discrimination.
 One is called “quid pro quo” sexual harassment.
-Quid pro quo sexual harassment occurs when a supervisor or owner of the company attempts to make the terms of someone’s employment — for instance, a raise, promotion, change in schedule, continued employment — depend upon the employee’s agreement to a sexual demand or advances.
+Quid pro quo sexual harassment occurs when a supervisor or owner of the company attempts to make the terms of someone's employment — for instance, a raise, promotion, change in schedule, continued employment — depend upon the employee's agreement to sexual demands.

 The second type of sexual harassment is called “hostile work environment” harassment.
 This occurs when a supervisor, owner or co-worker creates a sexually charged environment.
 Common instances involve sexual comments or physical touching.
 Offensive comments can be spoken, written, or pictorial.
 It is not uncommon for cartoons to be involved in hostile environment cases.
 And as society has transitioned to more and more electronic communications, the source of a hostile environment can arise from e-mail, text messages, Facebook and social media posts, and other methods of communication.
 Under New Jersey law the offensive conduct must be either “severe” or “pervasive.”
 When pervasive, it must be unwelcome and happen with some regularity.
 However, when the conduct is so extremely offensive as to be considered severe, it need only happen one time.